Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 1:00 PM — Sainte-Anne-de-Beaupré

-The Sainte-Anne-de-Beaupré Basilica impresses even non-believers: neo-Romanesque, floor-to-ceiling stained glass, crutches left by pilgrims for three centuries.
+The Sainte-Anne-de-Beaupré Basilica impresses even non-believers: neo-Romanesque style, stained glass from floor to ceiling, crutches left by pilgrims for three centuries.
 The surrounding village is calm, almost timeless.

 ❖ Step 4